-Synthetic-dependent chain-pairing recombination involves information exchange between paired homologous chromatids, but not physical exchange.
+Synthetic-dependent chain-pairing recombination involves information exchange between paired homologous chromatids but is not a physical business.
 Synthesis-dependent chain-pairing recombination does not cause crossover.

-In the process of crossing over, genes are exchanged by breaking and joining homologous parts of chromosome lengths.
+In crossing over, genes are exchanged by breaking and joining homologous parts of chromosome lengths.
 Structures called chiasmata are the site of the exchange.

-The chiasmate physically connects the homologous chromosomes once the crossover occurs and throughout the chromosome segregation process during meiosis.
+The chiasmata physically connect the homologous chromosomes once the crossover occurs and throughout the chromosome segregation process during meiosis.

 Both non-crossover and crossover types of recombination function as processes to repair DNA damage, particularly double-stranded breaks.

-In the diplotene stage of prophase I, the synaptonemic complex disarms before the homologous chromosomes can separate, while the sister chromatids remain associated at their centromeres.
+In the diplotene stage of prophase I, the synaptonemal complex disarms before the homologous chromosomes can separate, while the sister chromatids remain associated at their centromeres.

 In anaphase I of meiosis, homologous chromosomes separate from each other.
-The homologs are cleaved by the enzyme separase to release the cohesin that holds the homologous chromosomal arms together.
+The enzyme separase cleaves the homologs to release the cohesin that holds the homologous chromosomal arms together.

 After the tetrads of the homologous chromosomes separate in meiosis I, the sister chromatids of each pair separate.
 Both haploids (because the chromosome # has been halved).

-Previously, there were two sets of chromosomes, but now each set exists in two different daughter cells that have arisen from the single diploid parent cell by meiosis I) daughter cells resulting from meiosis undergo another cell division in meiosis II but without another round of replication chromosome.
+Previously, there were two sets of chromosomes.
+Still, now each group exists in two different daughter cells that have arisen from the single diploid parent cell by meiosis I) daughter cells resulting from meiosis undergo another cell division in meiosis II but without another round of replication chromosome.

-The sister chromatids in the two daughter cells are separated during anaphase II by nuclear spindle fibers, resulting in four haploid daughter cells.
+The sister chromatids in the two daughter cells are separated by nuclear spindle fibers during anaphase II, resulting in four haploid daughter cells.

-Homologous chromosomes do not function the same in mitosis as they do in meiosis.
+Homologous chromosomes do not function the same in mitosis as in meiosis.
 Before each mitotic division that a cell undergoes, the original cell’s chromosomes replicate.

 Homologous chromosomes within the cell will ordinarily not pair up and will undergo genetic recombination with each other.